British F1 Grand Prix 2026 — Travel Guide & Race Information

 Sky Sports F1 (UK)

 Sky Sports F1 has exclusive live rights in the UK.
-Every session including Sprint Qualifying, Sprint Race, Qualifying and the Grand Prix is broadcast live.
+Every session including both practice sessions, Qualifying and the Grand Prix is broadcast live.
 Channel 4 carries highlight programmes.

 F1 TV